AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46541-admin-user-cannot-create-credit-memo-if-order-item-deleted.md

 >[!NOTE]
 >
->The patch might become applicable to other versions with new [!DNL Quality Patches Tool] releases.
+>The patch might become applicable to other versions with new [Quality Patches Tool] releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://experienceleague.adobe.com/tools/commerce-quality-patches/index.html).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue

-Once a product is deleted you cannot create a credit memo in the Commerce admin.
+Once a product is deleted you cannot create a credit memo in the Commerce Admin.

 <u>Steps to reproduce</u>: